Welcome to the Black Canyon Audubon Society

 - To provide the opportunity for the observation and study of birds and other wildlife, through our field trips.

 - To offer early education programs including bird banding stations and classroom bird skin programs.

 - To empower our members and the public with the knowledge to be effective environmental advocates.

-- To contribute to the recovery of the the Gunnison Sage Grouse (GUSG) through through joint efforts with GUSG working groups and federal and state agencies.
+- To contribute to the recovery of the Gunnison Sage Grouse (GUSG) through joint efforts with GUSG working groups and federal and state agencies.